woolfel/mac-tensorflow-bench/README.md

 If the training data is 300 x 300 pixel, the average file size should be around 270 kilobyte.

 If the training data is 600 x 600, the average file size should be around 1 megabyte.

+## Tensorflow Datasets Bug

+On June 14, 2023 Alex reported an issue with the conda environment and tensorflow dataset.
+It turns out the latest version has a bug and doesn't work on MacOS.
+Hurray for Google and the same old BS.
+The fix was to set Tensorflow Datasets to 4.8.0 instead of using the newest version as of June 4.9.2.